 Processing aids used in Australia and New Zealand are required to be listed in Standard 1.3.3.
 The phospholipase A_2 enzyme acts as a processing aid when it is used to hydrolyse natural phospholipids (e.g. as an emulsifier) in food products, and requires a pre-market approval under Standard 1.3.3.
-It is not appropriate to consider non-regulatory options.

-Two regulatory options have been identified for this Application:
+Two options have been identified for this Application:

-Option 1: Reject the Application

-Option 2: Permit the use of phospholipase A2 sourced from genetically modified A. niger, containing the gene isolated from porcine pancreas, as a food processing aid.
+- Option 1: Reject the Application, thus maintaining the status quo. - Option 2: Permit the use of phospholipase A2 sourced from genetically modified A. niger, containing the gene isolated from porcine pancreas, as a food processing aid.